Atomstroyexport

+Organization

+Atomstroyexport, along with Atomenergoprom, is part of Rosatom's Engineering Division, which is the corporation's main nuclear power plant (NPP) construction and export business.
+ASE's flagship product is the VVER reactor.
+Rosatom's NPP operating company is Rosenergoatom.
+In addition, ASE is closely associated with Atomenergomash, Rosatom's manufacturer of NPP equipment.

+Alexander Lokshin, former CEO of Rosenergoatom, now the First Deputy CEO for Operations Management at Rosatom, is associated with ASE Group of Companies.

 History

-The first research reactor was built and launched in China, in the "Institute of Nuclear Physics," in 1958.
+The first research reactor was built and launched in China, at the "Institute of Nuclear Physics," in 1958.
 After two years in the city of Lanzhou to her it was erected a "Physical Institute".
 In it was an accelerator of the brand "U-150", specially built at the Izhorskiye Zavody for the Chinese (150 - is the diameter of the magnet poles in cm), the cyclotron, the deuteron has the energy of 18 MeV.
-The following year, the organization in the city of Rez (Czechoslovakia) is building "VVR-S", a research reactor (4 MW).
+The following year, the organization in the city of Řež (Czechoslovakia, now Czech Republic) is building "VVR-S", a research reactor (4 MW).